Blowzabella: History

 Blowzabella was formed in Whitechapel, London in 1978 by original members Bill O'Toole, Jon Swayne, Chris Gunstone, Dave Armitage and Juan Wijngaard.
-When the band first formed, Swayne, O'Toole, and Armitage were studying woodwind instrument making at the London College of Furniture, while Sam Palmer (joined Blowzabella in May 1979) had recently finished the course and had already began a career making hurdy-gurdies.
-Sam published a definitive book on the Hurdy-Gurdy.
-During this time period Swayne, Armitage, and Palmer lived at the Fieldgate Mansions in Whitechapel which were the band's headquarters after Swayne finished college in Somerset.
+When the band first formed, Swayne, O'Toole and Armitage were studying woodwind instrument making at the London College of Furniture, while Sam Palmer (who joined Blowzabella in May 1979) had recently finished the course and had already begun a career making hurdy-gurdies.
+Palmer published a definitive book on the hurdy-gurdy.
+During this time period Swayne, Armitage and Palmer lived at the Fieldgate Mansions in Whitechapel which were the band's headquarters after Swayne finished college in Somerset.
 Gunstone was living in Blackheath, and was heavily involved in Balkan music and dance.

 Naming the band

-The band's name was taken from an 18th century English bagpipe jig "Blowzabella in 6/8 time.
-When the band asked what it meant Bill said there was no further information."
-It was not until the advent of the internet some 20 years later that the following references were found.
-Attributes to 'Bouncing Doxie' are wrong as the founding members knew nothing of it and it remained a mystery for many years.
-If Bill had known he would not have chosen the name as he was quite strict about that sort of thing as he rejected several of our risque band name suggestions.
-It was chosen in haste to meet a printers deadline for posters of a forthcoming concert.
-The name is an elaboration of a popular 16th century Italian theme.
-Blowzabella as a character appeared in Thomas D'Urfy's 1719 work Wit and Mirth or Pills to Purge Melancholy under the title "The Italian Song Call'd Pastorella; made into an English Dialogue", and in his earlier 1619 play The Rise and Fall of Massaniello.
-Bill O'Toole and Jon Swayne discovered the tune while researching for bagpipe repertoire in the Vaughan Williams Memorial Library and thought the name, with its alliterative "blow" and "bella" descriptive, perfectly summed up the band's sound.
+The band's name was taken from an 18th‑century English bagpipe jig, "Blowzabella", in 6/8 time.
+When the band asked what it meant, Bill O'Toole said he had no further information.
+Attributions linking the name to "Bouncing Doxie" are incorrect; the founding members were unaware of any such connection and the origin remained unclear for many years.
+The name was chosen hastily to meet a printers' deadline for posters advertising an upcoming concert, and would not have been selected had O'Toole known of any unsuitable connotations.

+The tune derives from a popular 16th‑century Italian theme.
+The character Blowzabella appears in Thomas D'Urfy's 1719 collection Wit and Mirth, or Pills to Purge Melancholy under the title "The Italian Song Call'd Pastorella; made into an English Dialogue", and in his earlier 1619 play The Rise and Fall of Massaniello.

+Bill O'Toole and Jon Swayne discovered the tune while researching bagpipe repertoire at the Vaughan Williams Memorial Library and considered the alliteration of "blow" and "bella" an apt description of the band's sound.